 Spotify tirelessly claims to be the best music streaming service there is.
 Launched in 2008, it offers millions of DRM-protected tracks, podcasts, and videos as the latest addition.
-As of writing, Spotify already has over 248 million monthly active users from Europe, the Americas, Australia, Asia and other parts of Africa.
+As of writing, Spotify already has over 248 million monthly active users from Europe, the Americas, Australia, Asia, and other parts of Africa.
 Over 113 million of those are premium subscribers, making Spotify the first music streaming platform to reach a 100 million paid user base.

-Highlights of Apple Music
+Apple Music Overview

 Apple Music vs Spotify: Subscription Bundles